The electronic stability control is also referred to as the dynamic stability control (DSC) or electronic stability program (ESP).

 A faulty steering angle sensor can often result in a constant ESC light lighting up on your dashboard.

 Wheel sensors relay information about the car’s traction through a set of wires to the onboard computers.
 However, should any of these wires not be connected properly or the ESC fuse blown then the ESC light will fail to come on.

 The traction control determines the amount of pressure to be applied on the brakes whenever the driver loses control.
 This is done through constant communication with the wheel sensors.
 If the traction control computer is faulty, then the ESC will not work.

 The NHTSA has confirmed through numerous studies that ESC systems are effective at controlling road accidents.
 In 2004, a study carried out by the organization revealed that ESC reduced car crashes by up to 35%.
 The rates are even higher – at 67% – for SUVs.
 Another study conducted by the Insurance Institute for Highway Safety (IIHS) revealed that over 10,000 car fatalities could be avoided each year in the US if cars were equipped with ESC systems.

 The main function of the ESC is to keep the car under control whenever you lose control while driving on slippery roads.
 The ESC works with the ABS to lock the wheels that are rotating at a higher speed than the rest.
 It also communicates with the onboard computer to reduce power to the car.

 The NHTSA will require each car that comes out of manufacture to pass a test where the car is driven at speeds of up to 50mph/80kph.
 The car should not steer out of control if it is to pass the test.
 There are cases where it has been revealed that the ESC could have contributed to an accident.

-This is the case where the driver was overconfident of their skills because they had ESC in their cars.
+This has been the case where the driver was overconfident regarding their skills because they had ESC in their cars.
 Faulty ESC systems can relay the wrong information to the driver.